jensbehrmann/jens-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a postdoctoral researcher on the Health AI team at Apple AI/ML research.
-Before, I was a postdoctoral researcher and a PhD student at the University of Bremen, Germany.
+Previously I was a postdoc and a PhD student at the University of Bremen, Germany.
 During my Ph.D.
 I worked on principled ways to construct neural network architectures.
 I am fascinated by the mathematical foundations of deep learning, in particular in generative modeling and robust invertible neural networks.

 My goal is to combine a deep understanding of machine learning with an application-driven mindset.
 I enjoy working on problems arising in life science, see e.g. my publications on Imaging Mass Spectrometry, and broadly in industrial applications.
 My background is in applied mathematics, with a focus on modeling complex phenomena, signal processing, and machine learning.